Mitsubishi Motors: 2016–present: Renault–Nissan–Mitsubishi Alliance membership

+By 2023, Renault Group began supplying Mitsubishi cars in Europe, with the Renault Clio and Renault Captur rebadge as the Colt and ASX.
+The firm has no plans to sell any of the models in Britain or Ireland, as the Colt Car Company's Mitsubishi aftersales business was bought as a going concern by International Motors (a firm previously known for launching Hyundai onto the UK market in 1981).

 Mitsubishi Motors plans to stop developing car platforms for the Japanese market and instead use vehicle bases made by ally Nissan Motor beginning around 2026.

 Other alliances

-1974–1984 Colt and Lonsdale
+1974–1984: Colt and Lonsdale

-The Colt name appears frequently in Mitsubishi's history since its introduction as a rear-engined 600-cc sedan in the early 1960s.
+The Colt name appears frequently in Mitsubishi's history since its introduction as a rear-engine 600-cc sedan in the early 1960s.
 Today, it most commonly refers to the Mitsubishi Colt subcompact in the company's line-up, but is also the name of MMC's import/distribution company in the United Kingdom, the Colt Car Company, established in 1974.
 For the first decade of its existence, before Far Eastern auto manufacturers had established their reputations, its cars carried the "Colt" badge in Britain instead of "Mitsubishi".

 In 1982 and 1983, Mitsubishi introduced the Australian-built Mitsubishi Sigma to the UK as the Lonsdale YD41 in an attempt to circumvent British import quotas, but the new brand was unsuccessful.
 It then carried Mitsubishi Sigma badges in 1983–84 before abandoning this operation entirely.

-1975–2003 Hyundai
+1975–2003: Hyundai

 South Korean manufacturer Hyundai, built the Hyundai Pony in 1975 using MMC's Saturn engine and transmissions.
 Korea's first car, it remained in production for 13 years.
 Mitsubishi held up to a 10% stake in the company, until disposing of the last of its remaining shares in March 2003.

 The 1985 Hyundai Excel was sold in the United States as the Mitsubishi Precis between 1987 and 1994, whereas several other Mitsubishi models were rebadged as Hyundai, namely the Mitsubishi Chariot (as the Hyundai Santamo), the Mitsubishi Pajero (as the Hyundai Galloper) or the Mitsubishi Delica (as the Hyundai Porter) and Mitsubishi Proudia (as the Hyundai Equus).